Spotted Skiffia Multipunctata (Skiffia Multipunctata)

 |Best kept as||Groups 6+|

 |GH||15 - 25|

-Natural Habitat of the Spotted Skiffia Multipunctata
+Photos of the Spotted Skiffia Multipunctata

 Spotted Skiffias are endemic to the Lerma River Basin in Mexico in North America.
 Here they inhabit ditches, spring-fed ponds, quiet river channels and small lakes.
 Their substrate usually contains a mixture of mud, silt, sand and rocks.
 These fish typically prefer relatively shallow water.
 The vegetation in their habitats includes duckweed, bulrush, water hyacinths and plenty of green algae.
 In addition, some habitats are abundant with roots of conifers that provide excellent hiding places and opportunities to graze on aufwuchs.